albertojbe/pyredis/README.md

-# redis-java
+# pyredis
-A clone of redis implemented on java
+A clone of redis implemented on python